Uploaded at Oct 8 09:50:48 2024 (UTC)

 • Prolog lists are transformed into Curry lists (unless the option --nolists is set).
 This should yield the intended code but might produce type errors for strange uses of Prolog lists, e.g., .(1,.(2,3)).
 If Curry lists are not used (by setting the option --nolists), Prolog lists are transformed into Curry terms by using the constructors NIL and CONS, e.g., the Prolog list [1,2] is transformed into CONS 1 (CONS 2 NIL).

 • In the default case, only the last argument of a predicate will be considered as a result argument position for inferred functions.
-Hence, if the last argument is a contained in a minimal set of inductively sequential arguments, it will not be transformed into a function.
+Hence, if the last argument is contained in a minimal set of inductively sequential arguments, it will not be transformed into a function.

 This behavior can be changed by setting the option --anyresult.
 In this case, a maximum argument will be selected.
 If this is not the last one, the index of the result argument position is added to indicate that the order of arguments has been changed in the transformed function.
 See examples/demand.pl for such examples.